Aeronaul/FluidWriter/README.md

 - Supports image and audio uploads.
 - Every story is contained in its own folder with its own media.
 - The text file is saved as HTML to preserve formatting.
-- Only supports bold and italic formatting.
+- Supports bold and italic formatting.
 - Simple and self-contained web app.

 ## Getting Started